MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialnavigationcompletedeventargs_normalizedoffset.md

 # Windows.UI.Input.Spatial.SpatialNavigationCompletedEventArgs.NormalizedOffset

 ## -description
-Gets the normalized offset of the hand or spatial controller within the unit cube for all axes for this Navigation gesture.
+Gets the normalized offset of the hand or motion controller within the unit cube for all axes for this Navigation gesture.

 ## -property-value
 The normalized offset.